 When you no longer need to connect a specific SDN Private Network, you can detach it from your router at any point.

-To detach a network, go to the SDN Routers list at your UpCloud Control Panel and select your SDN Router.
+To detach a network, go to the SDN Routers list in your UpCloud Control Panel and select your SDN Router.

 Click the Detach button on the SDN Private Network you wish to disconnect from the router.